⏹ Movie Details – The Home (2025) :

 As

 with him.
 A kind man named Lou shares stories.
-Max sees daily life in the home:
+Max sees daily life in the home games dinners and old songs.
+But strange things keep happening.

 Sometimes people suddenly bleed or act very confused.
 Max’s room is entered at